luckyluk07/ExpenseGuard/README.md

 # ExpenseGuard

 Welcome to ExpenseGuard!
 This application is designed to help you efficiently manage your expenses, allowing you to track your spending, categorize transactions, and gain insights into your financial habits.

-## Features
+This project is being developed as part of the 100-commits challenge.

+Unfortunately, due to reasons beyond my control, I was not fully available during this time and could not complete the MVP as planned.
+On the positive side, I created a basic, nearly functional frontend and backend.
+This project allowed me to review .NET technologies and learn a lot about React.

+In the future, I plan to complete this project and use it as a foundational project to apply concepts learned from courses and tutorials.

 ### DONE:

+- **Expense Tracking**: Easily add, edit, and delete expenses to keep track of your spending.
+- **Income Tracking**: Easily add, edit, and delete income to keep track of your budget.
+- **Investments Tracking**: Monitoring of investment deposits and company shares.

 ### TODO:

-- **Expense Tracking**: Easily add, edit and delete expenses to keep track of your spending.
-- **Income Tracking**: Easily add, edit and delete income to keep track of your budget
-- **Reporting**: Generate insightful reports and visualizations to analyze your spending patterns.

-## Journal of work

-- **Day 1**: Init backend solution, start writing readme, start planning models and functions
-- **Day 2**: Create "in-code" repository for expanses and connect it with controller using DI
-- **Day 3**: Create crud controller and service for expenses
-- **Day 4**: Create "in-code" repository for incomes
-- **Day 5**: Create crud controller and service for incomes
-- **Day 6**: Add dtos for expense controller
-- **Day 7**: Add dtos for income controller, remove Cloning of expenses and incomes
-- **Day 8**: Add category model with repository, implement gets and delete controller and service methods
-- **Day 9**: Implement create and update for categories controller and service
-- **Day 10**: Implement usage of new Category class instead of category as string in other classes
-- **Day 11**: Restructure folders structure
-- **Day 12**: Add get method for currencies controller, services and repository
-- **Day 13**: Introduce Money class, add usage of it in other classes
-- **Day 14**: Init React project
-- **Day 15**: Fix returning new resource location from post methods
-- **Day 16**: Add finance repository and model
-- **Day 17**: Add gets and delete for finance controller and service
-- **Day 18**: Create DTO mapper static class
-- **Day 19**: Add create and update for finance controller and service
-- **Day 20**: Update money in finance on adding incomes and expenses
-- **Day 21**: Add investment deposit repository and model, init unit test project
-- **Day 22**: Add gets and delete service methods for investment deposit
-- **Day 23**: Add create service method and create controller for investment deposit
-- **Day 24**: Create entity mapper class and introduce it in income and expense services
-- **Day 25**: Continue adding usage of entity mapper, start drawing entities diagram
-- **Day 26**: Complete entities diagram, modify models to imitate relations
-- **Day 27**: Add ef core in memory db context
-- **Day 28**: Create repositories that use ef core
-- **Day 29**: Replace old repositories with new, start implementing data seeding
-- **Day 30**: Update new repositories, remove legacy repositories
-- **Day 31**: Rename repositories, small refactor
-- **Day 32**: Refactor code to remove in-code todos, test controllers, start planning UI

-## Technical goals

-- Beside working and good looking software my goal in that project is to extend my knowledge about backend clean architecture and frontend technologies like React.
-- Start from the simplest architecture(single project and directires eg. services, controllers, models etc) and then convert it into clean architecture
-- Getting familiar with best practices and clean code
+- **Docker**: Create a Docker file to make it easier to install and run the app.
+- **Authorization and Authentication**: Implement authorization and authentication on the frontend (currently working on the backend).

+## Journal of Work

+- **Day 1**: Initialized backend solution, started writing README, began planning models and functions.
+- **Day 2**: Created "in-code" repository for expenses and connected it with the controller using dependency injection (DI).
+- **Day 3**: Created CRUD controller and service for expenses.
+- **Day 4**: Created "in-code" repository for incomes.
+- **Day 5**: Created CRUD controller and service for incomes.
+- **Day 6**: Added DTOs for expense controller.
+- **Day 7**: Added DTOs for income controller, removed cloning of expenses and incomes.
+- **Day 8**: Added category model with repository, implemented GET and DELETE controller and service methods.
+- **Day 9**: Implemented CREATE and UPDATE for categories controller and service.
+- **Day 10**: Replaced category string in other classes with new Category class.
+- **Day 11**: Restructured folder structure.
+- **Day 12**: Added GET method for currencies controller, services, and repository.
+- **Day 13**: Introduced Money class, integrated it into other classes.
+- **Day 14**: Initialized React project.
+- **Day 15**: Fixed returning new resource location from POST methods.
+- **Day 16**: Added finance repository and model.
+- **Day 17**: Added GET and DELETE for finance controller and service.
+- **Day 18**: Created DTO mapper static class.
+- **Day 19**: Added CREATE and UPDATE for finance controller and service.
+- **Day 20**: Updated money in finance on adding incomes and expenses.
+- **Day 21**: Added investment deposit repository and model, initialized unit test project.
+- **Day 22**: Added GET and DELETE service methods for investment deposit.
+- **Day 23**: Added CREATE service method and created controller for investment deposit.
+- **Day 24**: Created entity mapper class and introduced it in income and expense services.
+- **Day 25**: Continued adding usage of entity mapper, started drawing entities diagram.
+- **Day 26**: Completed entities diagram, modified models to mimic relations.
+- **Day 27**: Added EF Core in-memory DB context.
+- **Day 28**: Created repositories using EF Core.
+- **Day 29**: Replaced old repositories with new, started implementing data seeding.
+- **Day 30**: Updated new repositories, removed legacy repositories.
+- **Day 31**: Renamed repositories, small refactor.
+- **Day 32**: Refactored code to remove in-code TODOs, tested controllers, started planning UI.
+- **Rest**: Lost track of specific days...

+## Technical Goals

+- Besides creating functional and attractive software, my goal for this project is to extend my knowledge of backend clean architecture and frontend technologies like React.
+- Start with the simplest architecture (single project with directories for services, controllers, models, etc.) and then evolve it into a clean architecture.
+- Familiarize myself with best practices and clean code principles.

 ## Installation

-To be continued

-## Usage

-To be continued

-## Contributing

-To be continued

-## Support

-To be continued

-## License

-To be continued
+Don't bother installing it yet.
+It's still a work in progress and not completed.